Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation

-In this paper, we address these gaps by first formalizing the theoretical problem of selective prediction for semantic segmentation, which focuses on image-level abstention. \new{ Assuming known marginal posterior probabilities, we build on the theoretical foundations of selective classification to derive the ideal confidence estimator for semantic segmentation under the Dice metric.
-Observing that the ideal estimator is intractable for real-world input sizes, we propose a linear time approximation, } termed Soft Dice Confidence (SDC), and prove that it has a tightly bounded difference from the ideal estimator, despite being computed in linear time (with respect to input size).
+In this paper, we address these gaps by first formalizing the theoretical problem of selective prediction for semantic segmentation, focusing on image-level abstention. \new{ Assuming known marginal posterior probabilities, we build on the theoretical foundations of selective classification to derive the ideal confidence estimator for semantic segmentation under the Dice metric.
+Observing that the ideal estimator is intractable for real-world input sizes, we propose a linear-time approximation, } termed Soft Dice Confidence (SDC), and prove that it has a tightly bounded difference from the ideal estimator.

 \new{ In the more practical case when only an estimate of the marginal posterior probabilities is available, we propose a plug-in version of the SDC.
 Then, our theoretical findings are corroborated} by a comprehensive set of experiments using synthetic data---where we have full knowledge of the underlying distributions---as well as real-world data from six medical image segmentation tasks.
 Importantly, three of the medical imaging tasks are also assessed under distribution shift conditions, reflecting a real-world scenario where training and deployment data may not share the same distribution.
 The results show that SDC significantly outperforms existing candidates and remains competitive even in comparison to confidence estimators that require additional held-out data for tuning.